Oscillation probabilities for a PT-symmetric non-Hermitian two-state system

-However, studies of oscillation phenomena in non-Hermitian quantum theories remain unsatisfactory, despite the fact that the viability of non-Hermitian quantum theories is well established in the presence of some antilinear symmetry of the Hamiltonian $\hat{H}$.
+However, a satisfactory description of oscillation phenomena in systems with non-Hermitian but $\mathcal{PT}$-symmetric mixing has so far proved elusive.
+This is despite the fact that the viability of non-Hermitian quantum theories is well established in the presence of some antilinear symmetry of the Hamiltonian $\hat{H}$.
 Examples include $\mathcal{PT}$ (parity-time-reversal)-symmetric quantum theories~\cite{Bender:2005tb}, wherein $[\hat{H},\mathcal{PT}]=0$, and the more general class of pseudo-Hermitian quantum theories~\cite{Mostafazadeh:2001jk}.
 The problem lies in the following observation: Whilst unitarity is guaranteed in, e.g., $\mathcal{PT}$-symmetric theories, due to the existence of an additional discrete symmetry of the Hamiltonian~\cite{Bender:2002vv}, existing analyses have arrived at individual transition probabilities that can be negative or larger than unity~\cite{AEMB, Ohlsson:2019noy}.

-Motivated by the desire to construct viable non-Hermitian extensions of the Standard Model, we consider here a simple and well-studied quantum field-theoretic model comprising two complex scalar fields $\phi_1$ and $\phi_2$ (introduced in Ref.~\cite{Alexandre:2017foi}) that can be arranged in a complex doublet $\Phi=(\phi_1,\phi_2)$, which mix via a non-Hermitian mass matrix $M\neq M^{\dag}$.
-However, our analysis holds for any two-state system with a non-Hermitian but $\mathcal{PT}$-symmetric Hamiltonian, as considered, e.g., in Refs.~\cite{Ohlsson:2019noy}.
+Motivated by the desire to construct viable non-Hermitian extensions of the Standard Model, in this Letter we resolve this longstanding theoretical issue, highlighting the differences between oscillation probabilities in Hermitian and non-Hermitian theories, and laying the basis for phenomenological analyses of the latter.

+We consider first a simple and well-studied quantum field-theoretic model comprising two complex scalar fields $\phi_1$ and $\phi_2$ (introduced in Ref.~\cite{Alexandre:2017foi}) that can be arranged in a complex doublet $\Phi=(\phi_1,\phi_2)$, which mix via a non-Hermitian mass matrix $M\neq M^{\dag}$.
+However, our analysis holds for any two-state system with a non-Hermitian but $\mathcal{PT}$-symmetric Hamiltonian, as considered, e.g., in Ref.~\cite{Ohlsson:2019noy}.